- February 23, 2018

 - The game features a unique and beautiful hand-drawn art style that enhances the overall atmosphere.

-- The soundtrack is chilling and complements the game's eerie and surreal narrative, creating an engaging experience.
+- The soundtrack is chilling and complements the game's eerie and mysterious tone, creating an engaging experience.

-- The story is intriguing with multiple endings, providing some replayability and keeping players invested in the plot.
+- The story is intriguing with multiple endings, providing some replayability and keeping players interested in uncovering its mysteries.

-- The game is plagued by numerous bugs and technical issues, including game-breaking glitches that can hinder progress.
+- The game is plagued by numerous bugs and glitches, including issues with the save system and inventory management, which can disrupt gameplay.

 - The English translation is often poor, leading to confusing dialogue and a lack of immersion in the story.